RobinGeurts3007/gettingandcleaningdata/codebook.md

 # Code book

-The R script 'run_analysis.R' creates the output named 'tidydata.txt'.
-This is a data set, consisting of 180 rows and 68 columns.
+The R script 'run_analysis.R' creates output named 'tidydata.txt'.
+This is a data set consisting of 180 rows and 68 columns.
 Each row describes the average mean and standard deviation across multiple variables, over a specific activty and subject.

 ### subject
 This column indicates the subject.
 A subject is identified by an integer, ranging from 1 to 30.